Defective or Incomplete? Why the distinction matters

 Incomplete work may also be defective

-The owner would usually be entitled to damages (compensation) from the responsible contractor for the costs of completing the incomplete work that had been paid for before termination of the contract (6), instead of the increased cost of completing that paid incomplete work.
+The owner would usually be entitled to damages (compensation) from the responsible contractor for the costs of completing the incomplete work the contractor had already been paid for at the time of termination [8], and not only the increased cost of completing that incomplete work.

 In summary

-Understanding the difference, and how particular construction or trade work is characterised may be crucial to a party’s position.
+Understanding the difference, and how the condition, workmanship and progress of particular work is characterised may be crucial to a party’s position.

-If you are facing a dispute regarding the condition, workmanship or progress of work, or wondering how to frame or defend a claim relating to the nature or characteristics of performed or incomplete work, it is important to seek legal advice to clarify your rights, responsibilities, and appropriate next steps.
+If you are facing a contract dispute regarding work performed (or not performed), or wondering how to prepare or defend a similar claim, it is important that you seek legal advice to clarify your rights, responsibilities, and appropriate next steps.

 Sources